devravinder/spring-security-learn/security7-jwt-basic/src/main/resources/info.md

     ```

-2. In this project we are using the same application as authorization server & resource server
+2. In this project we are using the same application as authorization server & resource server.
-3.
+   1. in some projects, authorization server & resource server are different applications.
+   2. if one application is just resource server, then jwt encoder is not required.

 3. Usage
    so:
    1. to get the token,